Curt is a fan of history, including 20th-century America, presidents of the United States, and classic cinema.

-Ronald Reagan (1911-2004) was the 40th president of the United States, from 1981-1989.
-In the 21st Century, he has become a legend among conservatives and Republicans.
+Ronald Reagan (1911-2004) was the 40th president of the United States, from 1981 to 1989.
+In the 21st century, he has become a legend among conservatives and Republicans.
 Stories are told about his small-government stance and his commitment to "traditional American values."
-People selectively remember a seriousness toward the world that purportedly made other nations respect the United States, and made the Soviet Union fear it.
+People selectively remember him projecting a seriousness toward the world that purportedly made other nations respect the United States and made the Soviet Union fear it.

 The truth is, other factors from the era cloud our objectivity.

-- Reagan was the first president many Gen X-ers and Gen Y-ers remember - and a lot of their memories may have had to do with his speech following the Challenger disaster.
-Generation X and Y are more likely to remember his warm, grandfatherly-like tones than his politics.
+- Reagan was the first president many Gen X-ers and Gen Y-ers remember, and a lot of their memories may have been formed during the Challenger disaster.
+Generations X and Y are more likely to remember his warm, grandfatherly tones from that speech than his politics.

-Here are three issues that Ronald Reagan did not handle well as president, and would have been roundly criticized for by today's media.
+Here are three issues that Ronald Reagan did not handle well as president, which would have been roundly criticized by today's media.

-What do Lebanon, Iran and anti-communist anti-Sandanista rebels in Nicaragua have in common?
-This mess, that came to light in Reagan's second term in 1986.
+What do Lebanon, Iran, and anti-communist anti-Sandanista rebels in Nicaragua have in common?
+The mess that came to light during Reagan's second term in 1986.

-In the meantime, Honduran Contral militants challenged the communist Sandinista National Liberation Front in Nicaragua.
-The Contras may have been barbarous rapists and arsonists, but they weren't commies so it was the Reagan administration's intention to supply them with money.
+In the meantime, Honduran Contra militants challenged the communist Sandinista National Liberation Front in Nicaragua.
+The Contras may have been rapists and arsonists, but they weren't commies, so it was the Reagan administration's intention to supply them with money.
 There was a problem: the Boland amendment prohibited giving them money.
-However, thought the administration, if there was just money hanging around from, say, the sale of arms to Iran... well, that could go to the Contras.
+The administration thought that if there was just money hanging around from, say, the sale of arms to Iran... well, that could go to the Contras.